 - Penn Wells Hotel and Lodge offers historic charm at a bargain price in winter!
 The hotel’s rich history is evident from the moment you step through the front door.
 Wintertime stays include free breakfast daily, indoor pool and workout room access and the best location in downtown Wellsboro.

-- Spring break recommendations: Hike at Pine Creek Gorge, shop in downtown Wellsboro (a kid-favorite stop is Pop’s Culture Shoppe, explore the Pennsylvania Lumber Museum, experience STEM fun at the bee apiary, maple farm and ice mine and enjoy some wonderful chocolate from Highland’s — a chocolate factory with an inspiring story.
+- Spring break recommendations: Hike at Pine Creek Gorge, shop in downtown Wellsboro (a kid-favorite stop is Pop’s Culture Shoppe, explore the Pennsylvania Lumber Museum, visit a bee apiary, a maple farm, an ice cave (with ice all year long)!
+And, enjoy some wonderful chocolate from Highland’s — a chocolate factory with an inspiring story.

 - Click here to learn more about Tioga County and Potter County including packages, winter sports information and more.